 The buying process is often part of a longer digital consumer journey.
 For example, consumers meet your brand on social media, web searches, mobile apps, and your website.

 Your webshop is one of the most important touchpoints in the digital customer journey and, therefore, your most important competitive parameter.
-It’s your store, cash register, product- and services, and this is where you can make a crucial difference to whether visitors become customers and whether customers feel like revisiting you.
+It’s your store, cash register, product- and services, and this is where you can make a crucial difference in whether visitors become customers and whether customers feel like revisiting you.

 Tip #1: Create value with the user experience on your webshop

 When it comes to webshops, the competition is fierce.
 Therefore, it’s crucial that you know your business value and USPs (unique selling proposition)!
-Your business value and USPs are what makes your business unique and set it apart from your competitors.
+Your business value and USPs are what make your business unique and set it apart from your competitors.

 Once you have identified this, you have a good starting point for designing a great user experience.